 Board minutes provide institutional memory.
 With members cycling on and off of board service, minutes help new entrants come up to speed quickly while giving a sense of the journey that brought the organization to this moment in time.
 Even for established members, the minutes provide a point of reference to review past actions and decisions and why they made them.

 Minutes ensure that board members share a common understanding of their recent actions, decisions, and any follow-up.
 Any discrepancies can be discussed and resolved at the next meeting, if not sooner.
 They also create accountability for action items and the parties responsible.
+Here’s how to how to write board meeting minutes effectively.

 What Board Minutes Should Include